LISD Convenes Inaugural Retreat on European Foreign and Security Challenges

 On Sunday, March 18, all were invited to a High Mass Celebration in the Collegiate Church of the Monastery of the Canons Regular of St. Augustine’s Order at St. Florian when the Organ of Anton Bruckner was used.
 The celebration was optional for participants, but featured a moment of reflection and remembrance for those in attendance.

-A Chair’s Summary of this retreat is forthcoming from the Institute.
+A Chair’s Summary of this retreat will be published by the Institute.